jenslaufer/data-driven-entrepreneurship-blog/_posts/2020-11-30-an_initial_sofware_setup_for_startups.md

 SaaS CMS solutions are very cheap.
 Is it really worth your while to save the cost of $25.00 for a hosted Wordpress by setting up your own Wordpress and hosting it for $10.00 in the cloud?

-Well, it depends: With a SaaS solution you are stuck with the provider's features.
+Well, it depends: With a SaaS solution you are stuck with the provider's plugins.
 Hosting your own Wordpress offers you the freedom to install every plugin you want.
 Once you have setup the virtual machine for the CMS you can run other free open source software tools on there.

 ### E-Mail-Marketing Automation Solution (Must-have)